Lucas Kunce: Racial justice

 Kunce supports investment in minority-serving institutions and historically black colleges and universities, and advocated for a federally funded student loan forgiveness program.
 He has supported legislation intended to counter the rise in xenophobia and racism related to the COVID-19 pandemic.

 Taxation

 Kunce supports the child tax credit and ending taxes on tips, and has pledged to support tax cuts for people earning under $400,000 annually.

 Personal life

 Kunce resides in Independence, Missouri, and owns a home in Washington, D.C. where he lived while working as a Marine.
 He is an Episcopalian and a member of the Grace Episcopal Church.
 He is bilingual, speaking Pashto and English.
 In February 2023, Kunce married Marilyn Martinez.
 They have a son, born in 2023 at Children's Mercy Hospital.
 Kunce also has two sons from his first marriage.
-On April 2025, Kunce and Martinez had welcomed another son.
+In April 2025, Kunce and Martinez had welcomed another son.